123randomuser321/Zitatespucker/README.txt

-'DESTDIR' and 'PREFIX' (when set, control behavior of the 'install' and 'uninstall' targets) 'TARGET=win32' (which tries a crossbuild for Windows, best used on something like MSYS) 'DEBUG' (when set, passes '-g' and '-Wpedantic' to the compiler) 'ENABLE_JSON_C' (when set, builds and links the json-c backend) 'ENABLE_JSON_C_STATIC' (when set, link json-c statically) 'ENABLE_SQLITE' (when set, builds and links the sqlite3 backend)
+'DESTDIR' and 'PREFIX' (when set, control behavior of the 'install' and 'uninstall' targets) 'TARGET=win32' (which tries a crossbuild for Windows, best used on something like MSYS) 'DEBUG' (when set, passes '-g' and '-Wpedantic' to the compiler) 'ZITATESPUCKER_NOPRINT' (when set, the library will never fprintf by itself) 'ENABLE_JSON_C' (when set, builds and links the json-c backend) 'ENABLE_JSON_C_STATIC' (when set, link json-c statically) 'ENABLE_SQLITE' (when set, builds and links the sqlite3 backend)